 - Transitional relief and

 - Any relief awarded under the Coronavirus Reliefs legislation

 To ensure that we comply with the subsidy regime, we may be required to cap this relief.
 This may depend on:

-- whether or not you have an interest in any business with other properties which is in reciept, or eligable, for one of the existing rate relief schemes
+- whether or not you have an interest in any business with other properties which is in receipt, or eligible, for one of the existing rate relief schemes

-- the level of other public sector assistance recieved by the economic actor making the application
+- the level of other public sector assistance received by the economic actor making the application

-If you consider that you, or any other company you have a single undertaking relationship with in the UK, have already received COVID-19 related support from UK, Scottish and Local Government in excess of, or close to, this sum you must declare this if applying for any further support.
-Not all grants are considered to be capped in this way and we will determine this from your completed Subsidy and Aid Information form.
+If you consider that you, or any other company you have a single undertaking relationship with in the UK, have already received support from UK, Scottish and Local Government in excess of, or close to, this sum you must declare this if applying for any further support.
+Not all grants or relief awards are considered to be capped in this way therefore we will only ask for this information where appropriate.